The day I filmed this was the first official day of fall, and I could feel the shift immediately.

 Shaping the Treats Without Overthinking It

 Instead of rolling out the dough and cutting shapes like the recipe suggested, I kept things easy.
-I rolled the dough into small balls and placed them directly on a nonstick baking pan.

 I made: